taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The sun has set.
 Min and Asoka look out at the fantastic view before them, lit by a full moon.
 Above both teens is the night sky, resplendent with stars and the un-twinkling lights of planets and Orbiter vessels.
 Iri sits on top of Asoka's head.
 All three look up with wonder and awe on their faces.

-Min: **"You know, Amadou, my gene father...he once made the mistake of being nice to someone..."**
+Min: **"You know, Amadou, my gene father, once made the mistake of being nice to someone..."**

 Asoka: **"Yeah?"**

 Min: **"Yeah.
 He killed an evil man."**

-Asoka: **"Wait, why was that a mistake?"**
+Asoka: **"Wait, how is that a mistake?"**

 Min: **"Because that evil man was a governor of the World Government.
 So now Amadou has a bounty on his head, and he'll never get inside a Launch Station, much less go up into Orbit."**

 Asoka: **"Why do you want to go up into orbit so badly?"**

-Min: **"Because...'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- that's the fundamental belief of the Automata.
-In *this* world, we'll never be fully informed or un-coerced if we don't understand the Orbiters...if we don't understand what it's like to be up *there*.
+Min: **"Because...'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- and in *this* world, we'll never be fully informed or un-coerced if we don't understand the Orbiters...if we don't understand what it's like to be up *there*.
 That's why I want to apply to the ISE Corps!"**

 Asoka: **"*The ISE Corps?*"**